THE SHORT VERDICT:

 Right away, I could see that Show was gunning for a feel and atmosphere that is, in essence, similar to Season 1.

 The elements in the setup are similar enough, with an apartment complex made up of neighbors who all live alone, and main characters who appreciate good food.
 There’s even a cute and clever little dog, sort of like a Barasshi 2.0, except this one’s a stray, though no less precocious and no less loved.

 On top of these similarities, Show also loses no time in letting us know that there’s a foreboding perpetrator angle as well, which – again – is reminiscent of Season 1 as well.

 Not gonna lie; even though Show served up all these similarities to Season 1, Season 2 took a while to grow on me.
 It took about 4 episodes for me to feel like these elements were meshing together properly, and it took about 8 episodes for Show to hook me properly, with its story, its characters and its heart.

 Let me just say, though, that even though it was a relatively slow burn, that when Show eventually stole my heart, it stole it pretty darn good.

-I loved the food porn in Season 1, and I must say that I am somewhat disappointed that the food porn in Season 2 is just not as glorious, somehow.
+I loved the food p0rn in Season 1, and I must say that I am somewhat disappointed that the food p0rn in Season 2 is just not as glorious, somehow.
 Or perhaps more to the point, the food-gasm faces were just all-around less amazing.

 In my mind, there are 3 factors contributing to this.